mendix/docs-site-test/content/en/docs/refguide8/modeling/pages/data-widgets/grids/template-grid.md

 This property indicates whether the control bar will be visible in the end-user interface.
 The control bar also includes the paging buttons.

-{{% alert type="warning" %}}
+{{% alert color="warning" %}}
 Even if the control bar is invisible there can still be a default button that is triggered by (double) clicking a row.
-See the property 'Default button trigger' and [grid buttons](control-bar) for more information.
+See the property 'Default button trigger' and [grid buttons](/refguide8/control-bar/) for more information.
 {{% /alert %}}

 Default: *True*

 #### 3.4.2 Show Paging Buttons {#show-paging-buttons}

-{{% alert type="warning" %}}
+{{% alert color="warning" %}}
 This property is not available in Mendix 8.13 and above.
 Use the [Show Paging Bar](#show-paging-bar) property instead.
 {{% /alert %}}